madebits/madebits.github.io/r/linux-csman.md

 cskey.sh
 ```

-The command-line arguments are a bit *peculiar* (because I thought that it is faster to specify options after the main arguments) and follow the scheme: *command file(s) options*.
+The command-line arguments are a bit *peculiar* (because I thought, for better or not, that it is faster to specify options after the main arguments) and follow the scheme: *command file(s) options*.
 The `cskey.sh` options are passed from `csman.sh` within `-ck ... --`.

 ### Secret Files

 `csman.sh` creates and uses random *secret files* using `cskey.sh`.
 Secret files are binary.
-Use `base64` tool as needed to convert them to text.
+Use the GNU `base64` tool as needed to convert them to text.

 Secret files are made of 32 random bytes of `argon2` salt, 512 random bytes of `cryptsetup` password encrypted, and are padded with random data to have random file lengths up to 1024 bytes.
-Due to encryption, the length of secret files is longer than 512 bytes, but is less than 1024.
+Due to encryption, the length of used secret file data is longer than 512 bytes (but it is less than 1024 bytes).

 It is not required to use `cskey.sh` directly most of the time, but knowing how to use it as shown in this section will make the `csman.sh` commands later clearer.